The internal communication playbook

 Russell Grossman, the then Director of Communications for the Department for Business, Innovation and Skill was put in charge to spearhead the project.
 Grossman and his team of 15 practitioners developed, tried and tested IC Space with several communications leaders in the private and public sector.

-While the toolkit could have stayed well within the internal realms of government and not see any light of day, Grossman and his colleagues convinced the powers-to-be to make it public so that entire communications community could benefit.
+While the toolkit could have stayed well within the internal realms of government and not see any light of day, Grossman and his colleagues convinced the powers-that-be to make it public so that entire communications community could benefit.

 Trawling through the website today, you can tell it’s been pulled together by internal communicators for internal communicators to help deliver excellent government communication practice.